The Best BBQ Pulled Pork Sandwich

 Ideally Pulled Pork BBQ Sandwiches are served on a bun with coleslaw on top.
 Use your own discretion on choosing the best bun, but don't ignore this often overlooked piece.
 A cheap hamburger bun could flatten out an otherwise awesome BBQ Pork experience.
 You want to balance softness with flavor.
 A soft bun, like a brioche, perfectly sops up the juices and excess BBQ sauce, becoming a perfect part of the BBQ experience.
 The important "sponge effect" of bread in BBQ is often why barbecue is the only cuisine still using Wonder Bread.
 Still, we can't bring ourselves to ever recommend Wonder Bread.
 If you look, there are better options.
 Shoot for a bread / bun that is low in sugar, but still soft enough to absorb the juices and sauces.

-For the slaw, we stole a great recipe from Emeril that provides the kick and complexity of flavors of original slaw recipes.
+For the slaw we riffed off of a classic Southern recipe that adds a kick and complexity of flavors.
 If you have bad memories of slaw, it's because good slaw has been lost after years of mass produced slaw stuffed into tiny solo cups.
 A good slaw should compliment the spicy, salty and sweet flavors from the barbecue.
-We did make a change to Emeril's recipe though, substituting honey for sugar...because slaw doesn't need that much sweetness.
-If you have time experiment without any sweetener.

 You will need a crock pot and at least 24 hours to prep the pork